 You can use our 'Documents' section to set up policy documents such as 'Delivery and Returns' and 'Terms & Conditions'.
 You may need to consult a lawyer who can help you draft a document that is applicable to your business.
 You should have these documents in place before you start selling your products.
 These documents are there to protect you and help you avoid potential conflicts with your customers.
 They also help your customers decide if your delivery schedules and returns policies work for them and how you handle returns if they are not satisfied with their purchases.

 How do I start building my online store?
 Our 'Ecommerce' section makes it simple for your to select your store currency and activate a payment provider.
 You will need to sign up with one of our payment providers at this stage.
-Signing up for a PayPal account is pretty straightforward - you can set up an account with your email address and your personal bank account.
-You can then add your PayPal email in your Blipteam 'Account' section and activate your products for online sale.
+Signing up for a Stripe account is pretty straightforward - you can set up an account with your email address and your personal bank account.
+You can then add your Stripe details in our payments section and activate your products for online sale.

 Other payment providers may ask you for a fully-functioning webstore with your own domain name, product pages, terms & conditions documents, business bank account and identification documents.
 This process may take a few hours or a few days, depending on where you are in the process of setting up your business.